clayford/BDA/README.md

 I recommend installing the packages well before the start of the workshop.
 In RStudio, go to Tools…Install Packages, enter the package names separated by a space and click Install.
 Once the packages are installed, type library(rstanarm) in the console and verify you can load the package.
 You should get a message like the following:

 ```
-rstanarm (Version 2.19.2, packaged: 2019-10-01 20:20:33 UTC)
-- Do not expect the default priors to remain the same in future rstanarm versions.
+This is rstanarm version 2.21.1
+- See https://mc-stan.org/rstanarm/articles/priors for changes to default priors!
-Thus, R scripts should specify priors explicitly, even if they are just the defaults.
+- Default priors may change, so it's safest to specify priors, even if equivalent to the defaults.
 - For execution on a local, multicore CPU with excess RAM we recommend calling
   options(mc.cores = parallel::detectCores())
-- bayesplot theme set to bayesplot::theme_default()
-   * Does _not_ affect other ggplot2 plots
-   * See ?bayesplot_theme_set for details on theme setting
 ```

 If you do not see that message then the package is not loading properly.
 In this case make sure you are using the latest versions of R and RStudio.
 If not, upgrade to the latest versions and try again.
-I have provided some instructions to help with this: [http://people.virginia.edu/~jcf2d/install_update_r_rstudio.html](http://people.virginia.edu/~jcf2d/install_update_r_rstudio.html )
+I have provided some instructions to help with this: [https://clayford.github.io/r_install/](https://clayford.github.io/r_install/)

 If you already have the rstanarm package installed, you may want to see if package updates are available.